-The words find free constitute a Glossary term in relation to inspection, so it is not necessary to specify "inspected and found free".
-If testing is needed, then it will be necessary to specify "tested and found free".
+The Glossary term "find free" includes the action of inspection, so it is not necessary to specify "inspected and found free".
+In contrast, if testing is needed, then it will be necessary to specify "tested and found free".
 Free from is defined in relation to the application of phytosanitary procedures, so its meaning in any particular case will depend on what the procedures specify.
 There is no universal quantified concept of what is meant by free from.
 In any case, "free from" always has to be followed by the indication of the pests concerned.

-The term "pest-free", as in "to make a consignment pest-free", does not appear in the Glossary.
+The words "pest-free", as in "to make a consignment pest-free", does not appear in the Glossary.
 Its use is discouraged, since it may be used without reference to the pests concerned; it is not clear whether it means free from one stated pest, free from several pests, or free from all pests.
-The term "pest freedom" faces the same problem but is used in ISPMs.
+The words "pest freedom" faces the same problem but is used in ISPMs.
 It should relate to an area, place of production, or production site, since these are the objects which the Glossary allows to be pest free.